libp2p/blog/src/_blog/metrics-in-go-libp2p.md

 ### Development using Metrics

 In go-libp2p [v0.28.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.28.0) we introduced smart dialing.
-When connecting with a peer instead of dialing all the addresses of the peer in parallel, we now prioritise QUIC dials.
+When connecting with a peer, instead of dialing all the addresses of the peer in parallel, we now prioritise QUIC dials.
 This significantly reduces dial cancellations and reduces unnecessary load on the network.
 Check the smart dialing [PR](https://github.com/libp2p/go-libp2p/pull/2260) for more information on the algorithm used and the impact of smart dialing.

 Not dialing all addresses in parallel increases latency for establishing a connection if the first dial doesn't succeed.
 We wanted to ensure that most of the connections succeeded with no additional latency.
-To help us better gauge the impact we added two metrics
+To help us better gauge the impact, we added two metrics
 1. Dial ranking delay.
 This metric tracks the latency in connection establishment introduced by the dial prioritisation logic.
 2. Dials per connection.
 This metric counts the number of addresses dialed before a connection was established with the peer.